nidve01/bootstrap/README-postInstall.md

 ```
 Note: This basic demo does not includes pushing images to registry and deploying to target endpoints.

-Now open the Qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the default) and follow the project build.
+Now open the Qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default) and follow the project build.

 ## Bring your own repo, registry & target

-### Install minikube (target)
+### Install Minikube (Do this if you will need to create a target endpoint for your deployments)

 <a href="https://kubernetes.io/docs/getting-started-guides/minikube/" target="_new">Minikube</a> is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
+It is suitable both for users looking to try out Kubernetes and to develop with it day-to-day.

-Make sure you have Virtual Box installed in your system.
-Run the below command to install Minikube on your system.
+Make sure that you have Virtual Box installed on your system.
+Run the below command to install Minikube:
 ```
 $ ./install_minikube.sh
 ```
-Run below to verify  minikube is succesfully installed
+Run the following command to verify that Minikube is succesfully installed:

 ```
   $ minikube status